MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

 ## Redeploy to Azure App Service and use Managed identities for Azure resources

+This section describes how to associate an identity with the Azure resource for the app.
+This is required so that Azure can apply security and track access.
 Paying for only the resources you use is a foundational principle of cloud computing.
 Such fine-grained resource tracking is only possible if every resource is associated with an identity.
 Azure App Service and Azure Key Vault are two of the many Azure services that take advantage of Managed identities for Azure resources.
 Learn more about this important technology at [What are managed identities for Azure resources?](/azure/active-directory/managed-identities-azure-resources/overview)

 > [!NOTE]
 > Managed identities for Azure resources is the new name for the service formerly known as Managed Service Identity (MSI).